admb-project/admb-project.github.io/_posts/2017-02-09-Developers-Workshop-2017.md

 The agenda and workshop information will soon become available.

-If you are interested in attending, please contact the ADMB Foundation Secretary <secretary@admb-foundation.org>.
+If you are interested in attending, please email the [ADMB Foundation Secretary](secretary@admb-foundation.org).

-Cheers,
 ADMB Foundation